Umbilical cord: Umbilical nonseverance

 Some parents choose to omit cord severance entirely, a practice called "lotus birth" or umbilical nonseverance.
 The entire intact umbilical cord is allowed to dry and separates on its own (typically on the 3rd day after birth), falling off and leaving a healed umbilicus.
 The Royal College of Obstetricians and Gynaecologists has warned about the risks of infection as the decomposing placenta tissue becomes a nest for infectious bacteria such as Staphylococcus.
-In one such case, a 20-hour old baby whose parents chose UCNS was brought to the hospital in an agonal state, was diagnosed with sepsis and required an antibiotic treatment for six weeks.
+In one such case, a 20-hour-old baby whose parents chose UCNS was brought to the hospital in an agonal state, was diagnosed with sepsis and required an antibiotic treatment for six weeks.

 Umbilical cord catheterization

 As the umbilical vein is directly connected to the central circulation, it can be used as a route for placement of a venous catheter for infusion and medication.
-The umbilical vein catheter is a reliable alternative to percutaneous peripheral or central venous catheters or intraosseous canulas and may be employed in resuscitation or intensive care of the newborn.
+The umbilical vein catheter is a reliable alternative to percutaneous peripheral or central venous catheters or intraosseous cannulas and may be employed in resuscitation or intensive care of the newborn.